4GeeksAcademy/blog/blog/is-python-hard-to-learn.us.md

 - **Overcoming Challenges**: For beginners, overcoming challenges can be easier when following the right approach, and if you have someone to turn to for advice.

-## What’s the best way to learn Python?
+## What’s the best way to learn Python🐍?

 For those aspiring to become expert Python developers, here are some tips to make the learning process easier: